lanl/PyBNF/docs/config_keys.rst

 ``reps_per_beta = int``
   How many identical replicas to run at each temperature.
 Must be a divisor of population_size ``beta_range=min max``
-  As an alternative to setting ``beta``, he range of values of beta to use.
+  As an alternative to setting ``beta``, the range of values of beta to use.
 The replicates will use population_size/reps_per_beta evenly spaced beta values within this range.
 Only the replicas at the max beta value will be sampled.
 For the true probability distribution, max should be 1.
-beta: Alternatively to specifying beta_range, you may specify population_size/reps_per_beta beta values here to use.
-Only the replicas at the maximum beta value in the list will be sampled.
-For the true probability distribution, this value should be 1.

 For DREAM